tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 ### Integrated Encryption

-This mode only supports a single recipient and JWE Compact serialization.
+This mode only supports a single recipient.

 HPKE is employed to directly encrypt the plaintext, and the resulting ciphertext is included in the JWE ciphertext.

-The sender MUST specify the 'epk' and 'alg' parameters in the protected header to indicate the use of HPKE.

-The 'enc' (Encryption Algorithm) parameter MUST NOT be present.

-This is a deviation from the rule in Section 4.1.2 of {{RFC7516}}.

 In Integrated Encryption mode: